rkhloy/asin-aplus-prioritizer/README.md

 - Smart A+ quality check
 - Optimization tips for each row
 - Summary metrics:
-  1. Total rows
+  - Total rows
-  2. High priority count
+  - High priority count
-  3. Medium priority count
+  - Medium priority count
-  4. Low priority count
+  - Low priority count
 - CSV export for further action

 ## How It Works

 After a CSV file is uploaded, the app uses mapped columns to evaluate each product listing.

-### Scoring checks
+### Scoring Checks

 Each row is scored based on the following rules: